MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-service-to-service.md

 The only privilege currently supported is `priv=multiplayer`, which indicates that the user has the multiplayer privilege.

 When using the `X-Xbl-OnBehalfOf-Users` header, it is as though the user identified in the header is making the call directly from his or her console.
-Because of this, the calling service is required to maintain the user’s security.
+Because of this, the calling service is required to maintain the user's security.

 * Only real XUIDs can be used.
 * The privileges declared for the user must be correct.